 Serena Williams has just won her seventh Australian Open, but to the keep the title, she had to defeat her older sister, Venus.
-How do these two women maintain their blood ties while competing in professional sports?
+How do these two women maintain their innate blood ties while competing in professional sports?

 Both women have stated that their professional rivalry has been long and uncomfortable.
-As home schooled children they began their tennis careers very early on.
+As home schooled children they were separated from other children as they began their tennis careers.
 Their parents were criticized for pushing them too hard or too fast.
 Venus is quoted as saying “My parents told me I’d be No. 1 in the world.
 I was brainwashed.”
-Serena’s reply is “Everyone does different things.
-I think for Venus and I, we just attempted a different road, and it worked for us.“
+Serena’s steady reply was “I think for Venus and I, we just attempted a different road, and it worked for us.“

 #27 TUE GEM

 #79 SAT LIB

 Venus Williams was born on a Tuesday in the zodiac sign of Gemini.
 The INNER SELVES of those born on Tuesday are colored by an assertive attitude toward life.
 They notice and respond quickly toward challenges.
 Her OUTER SELF is ruled by Mercury heightens her perception and tightens her response time.
 She is potentially good with words.
 Her #27 TUE GEM Dayology Signature gives her everything an athlete would need to win in any number of competitive sports.